Mayersteen/AIND-Sudoku/README.md

    and finished successfully.
 As the solution without naked_twins() is faster I disabled it for the first commit.

+   After adding an improvement to the eliminate() method, the runtime improved to ~120 seconds.

 ### Install

 This project requires **Python 3**.